Canada’s Food Guide (CFG)

 - Supplementation – Health Canada has identified that the supplementation guidance included within the 2007 food guide continues to be recommended.

-- Indigenous peoples – Although the new food guide is intended to be relevant and inclusive of all healthy Canadians and Health Canada has aimed to integrate Indigenous considerations throughout the guidance, Canada’s Food Guide - First Nations, Inuit and Métis (2007) can still be used as a trusted source of information on healthy eating to support Indigenous peoples if desired.
+- Indigenous peoples – The new food guide is intended to be relevant and inclusive of all healthy Canadians.
+In addition, Health Canada and Indigenous Services Canada are committed to working with Indigenous peoples to support the development of healthy eating tools for First Nations, Inuit and Métis peoples.
+Until this information is available, Canada’s Food Guide - First Nations, Inuit and Métis (2007) can still be used as a trusted source of information on healthy eating to support Indigenous peoples if desired.

 4. How does the new CFG address British Columbians’ intake of calcium and vitamin D?